Humphrey Mackworth (born 1631): Origins and early life

 The younger Humphrey is sometimes stated to be the second child of the marriage.
-He had an older brother Thomas Mackworth (1627–96), who played a considerable part alongside him in the politics of Shropshire.
-However, there was another brother, William, who had died in a few months before his own birth.
-Later came three sisters, starting with Anne, born a year after Humphrey. the family lived at Betton Strange, although Humphrey the elder also had official lodgings in town.
+He had an older brother, Thomas Mackworth (1627–96), who played a considerable part alongside him in the politics of Shropshire.
+However, there was another brother, William, who had died a few months before his own birth.
+Later came three sisters, starting with Anne, born a year after Humphrey.
+The family lived at Betton Strange, although Humphrey the elder also had official lodgings in town.
 The children were presumably brought up as Puritans.
 In autumn 1633, during a canonical visitation of St Chad's by Robert Wright, the Bishop of Lichfield, the incumbent Peter Studley included Humphrey Mackworth among the heads of twenty families who refused to bow at the name of Jesus or to kneel at the altar rail—a refusal which meant they were "wilful refusers to communicate for the gestures sake."
 His mother, Anne, died when the young Humphrey was four years old and was buried at St Chad's on 26 May 1636.
 The young Humphrey entered Shrewsbury School in 1638, the same year as his elder brother.
 In July of the same year his father married Mary Venables, by whom he was to have two more children.